quim-romero/lumina/README.md

 ## 🧩 Notes

 - 🧠 All code is handcrafted — no UI kits, no templates
 - 🔍 Typography and motion tuned for clarity and presence
-- 💡 Uses real data flow, payment redirect, and form validation
+- 💡 Real data flow, payment redirect, and form validation
 - 🎯 Built as a **freelance portfolio project**, ready for presentation

 ---